Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 So, if you’re roller has 3/4 inch spikes but you’re pouring 1-inch deep then this tool is going to be ineffective.
 You’ll be better off with a gauge rake and smoother.

-The last tool that I want to cover are spiked shoes.
+The last tool that I want to cover is spiked shoes.
 Why would you want spiked shoes?
 Because you’ll get the best results if you can walk around in the room.

 Spiked shoes are, simply, shoes with spikes on the bottom.
 They make slip-on spike shoes that you can slip on over your existing shoes.